 RPNow actively detects and prevents multiple applications from running before and during an exam.
 Enhanced browser security prevents screen shots, desktop capture, remote access, virtual machines, hot keys, copy and paste, and more.

 LockDown Browser restricts students to just the Canvas testing environment.
 When students take tests in a LockDown Browser, they are unable to print, copy, visit other websites, access other applications, or close a quiz until it is submitted for grading.

 Respondus Quiz Creation gives instructors the capability to import exam questions from a word or text file straight into Canvas.
 Instructors can also import questions from publishers test banks.

-VeriCite is a plagiarism detection service that identifies potentially plagiarized and improperly cited text using a database of sources.
+Turnitin is an originality checking tool that identifies potentially plagiarized and improperly cited text using a database of sources.